 - The students are capable to perform a full evaluation of chronic pain syndromes, based on specific pain anamnesis, somatosensory clinical evaluations, application of specialized nociceptive diagnostic techniques and hetero-anamnesis;

 - The students are capable to draw up a individualized multimodal and multidisciplinary treatment plan, explain such plan to the patient (and his/her family) and follow up on its implementation in a competent way;

 - The students are capable to guide the patient actively and competently during revalidation programmes , so that the reconditioning, reactivation and socio-economical reintegration can be optimized and facilitated;

 - The students are capable to evaluate insufficient analgesia from an ethical, moral and social point of view.

 All students follow the same programme and there is no differentiation.

 The programme is divided into 5 course units:

-- Advanced studies in algology, part 2 (20-25 October 2019): The students will spend 5,5 days on a domain in Spa, during which they will have lessons and workshops from morning till evening.
+- Advanced studies in algology, part 2 (25-29 October 2021): (to be confirmed) The students will spend 5,5 days on a domain in Spa, during which they will have lessons and workshops from morning till evening.
 The main topics are clinical pain syndromes, in-depth exploration of the psycho-social approach of pain and multidisciplinary strategies.

 - Internship 1&2: In total, the internship equals 25 credit points.
 Internship 1 has been assigned 12 credit points and Internship 2 13 credit points.
 The internship has to be completed in one of the 35 official pain centers in Belgium, under supervision of the coordinating medical supervisor of the academic multidisciplinary pain center.